leticia-aniceto/SAP006-data-lovers/README.md

 - How many characters were part of the Ghilbi world,
 - The need to use the site on other electronic devices.

-So, we've improved our site once again for the following work:
+So, we've improved our site once again for the following work.

 ## FINISHED WEB PAGE